andreasblendorio/user_api/README.md

 - `DELETE /users/{id}/`: Delete user by ID
 - `PUT /users/{id}/{user_status}`: Update user by ID

-## Request and Response format
+## Request and Response format :handshake:

 When interacting with the [`user_api`](/user_api/) API, all data is exchanged in JSON format adhering to the standards outlined in the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml).\
- The following are the expected formats for requests and responses when performing CRUD operations on a user:
+ The following is the expected format for requests and responses when performing CRUD operations on a user:

 ```json
 {